Two Sides to The Dog: Our Top 10 Dog Songs

 1. Hey Bulldog The Beatles

-Paul’s “Martha My Dear” rates a mention but John trumps him, yet again, with this driving and playful rocker, so awesome that it almost makes Yellow Submarine worth buying.
+Paul’s “Martha My Dear” rates a mention but John trumps him with this driving and playful rocker, so awesome that it almost makes the Yellow Submarine album worth buying.

 2. Black Eyed Dog Nick Drake

 Among the last songs the posthumously lauded British singer-songwriter recorded, “Black Eyed Dog”, with its bruised vocals and complex finger-picked guitar, again reminds the listener of the waste of talent gone at just 26 – one year younger than even Jim, Jimi, Janis and Kurt.

 3. Black Dog Led Zeppelin

 So named after a black Labrador retriever that lingered during the recording of this, the raucous opener to Led Zeppelin IV, it’s all about that riff, man.

 4. Black Dog On My Shoulder Manic Street Preachers